Provisional Programme

 Super-resolution X-ray tomography for 3D quantification of defects in lattice structures: analysis of deep neural network training dynamics and strategies

-TBD, INP Grenoble
+Luc Salvo, INP Grenoble

 16:45-17:00